faux123/asuswrt-merlin.ng/README.md

-asuswrt-merlin New Gen (version 384.17 and higher)
+asuswrt-merlin New Gen (version 384.17 fork)
 ==================================================

 Asuswrt-Merlin is an enhanced version of Asuswrt, the firmware used by Asus's modern routers.